 This is the concept design that I shared for this bathroom in February of this year, when we thought we would be tackling this bathroom in 2019.
 It has since changed (dramatically), but I wanted to share just for fun because at one point, it was my vision.

 This will probably require a full gut given the condition of the bathroom.
 That means new drywall, new floor, new vanity, new tub, new lighting, new toilet…you get the picture.
-And this will definitely be DIY.
+And this will definitely be mostly/partial DIY.
 I already proved to myself that I could renovate a bathroom on my own, so Angelo will be way more involved in this reno and we’re excited to tackle some of this space together.

 I can’t wait to finally have this bathroom done so we can invite friends and family over without being embarrassed (lol) and also share the process of this bathroom renovation with you!
 The next few months will be all about planning and I’ll be sharing and polling via IG stories.
 I cannot wait!